awsdocs/aws-systems-manager-user-guide/doc_source/session-manager.md

 +  **Port forwarding**

   Redirect any port inside your remote instance to a local port on a client\.
 After that, connect to the local port and access the server application that is running inside the instance\.
-+  **Cross\-platform support for both Windows and Linux**
++ **Cross\-platform support for Windows, Linux, and macOS**

-  Session Manager provides both Windows and Linux support from a single tool\.
-For example, you don't need to use an SSH client for Linux instances and an RDP connection for Windows Server instances\.
+  Session Manager provides support for Windows, Linux, and macOS from a single tool\.
+For example, you don't need to use an SSH client for Linux and macOS instances or an RDP connection for Windows Server instances\.
 +  **Logging and auditing session activity**

   To meet operational or security requirements in your organization, you might need to provide a record of the connections made to your instances and the commands that were run on them\.
 You can also receive notifications when a user in your organization starts or ends session activity\.